kailaisun/kailaisun.github.io/_pages/about.md

 - *2022* Best Researcher Award for the contribution and honourable achievement in innovative research.
 International Research Awards on New Science Inventions NESIN 2022 Awards.
 - *2015.11*	The second prize of the 7th National College Students Mathematics Competition
 - *2016.06* The first prize in the Beijing Division of the 2016 National Mathematical Contest in Modeling for College Students
+- *2015.11* The first prize of the first engineering design expression competition of BUPT (Top 1%)
+- *2015.06/2016.06* Haohan company Scholarship (Top 1%)
 - *2016.07* The second prize in the Beijing Division of the 2016 National Undergraduate Electronic Design Competition
 - *2017* American Undergraduate Mathematical Contest in Modeling Honorable Mention

 # 📖 Educations
+- *2023.07 - present*, Research Fellow, Department of the Built Environment, National University of Singapore.
-- *2018.09 - present*, Ph.D., Department of Automation, Tsinghua University.
+- *2018.09 - 2023.06*, Ph.D., Department of Automation, Tsinghua University.
+- *2015.09 - 2018.06*,Ye Peida lab, Beijing University of Posts and Telecommunications (BUPT).
+- *2014.09 - 2018.06*, Bachelor, Department of Automation, Beijing University of Posts and Telecommunications (BUPT).

 <!--
 # 💬 Invited Talks
 - *2021.06*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

-- *2015.11* The first prize of the first engineering design expression competition of BUPT (Top 1%)
-- *2015.06/2016.06* Haohan company Scholarship (Top 1%)

-- *2015.09 - 2018.06*,Ye Peida lab, Beijing University of Posts and Telecommunications (BUPT).
-- *2014.09 - 2018.06*, Bachelor, Department of Automation, Beijing University of Posts and Telecommunications (BUPT).

-- The 111 International Collaboration Program of China under Grant No. BP2018006
-- New generation intelligent building platform (National Key Research and Development Project of China under Grant 2017YFC0704100)
-- Energy Internet Planning, Operation and Trading (National Key Research and Development Project of China under Grant 2016YFB0901900)
-- Satellite remote sensing image interpretation technology and system based on artificial intelligence (2019 Major Science and Technology Program for the Strategic Emerging Industries of Fuzhou, Grant BNR2019TD01009)
-- The National Innovation Center of High Speed Train R&D project (CX/KJ-2020-0006)
-- Huawei company-Control security issue literature research project
-- Qiyuan Lab xxx project
-- Ridar-based road vehicle counting and intelligent video surveillance system project

 (Top 17%) 	Outstanding graduates of Dept. Automation Tsinghua University

 - *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)